tarantool/doc/doc/getting_started/getting_started_php.rst

 Connecting to Tarantool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get connected to the Tarantool server, say this:
+To configure a connection to the Tarantool server, say this:

 .. code-block:: php